Queen of Hearts (Alice's Adventures in Wonderland)

 The Queen of Hearts is a fictional character and the main antagonist in the 1865 book Alice's Adventures in Wonderland by Lewis Carroll.
 She is a childish, foul-tempered monarch whom Carroll himself describes as "a blind fury", and who is quick to give death sentences at even the slightest of offenses.
 One of her most famous lines is the oft-repeated "Off with his/her head!" / "Off with their heads!"

 The Queen is referred to as a card from a pack of playing cards by Alice, yet somehow she is able to talk and is the ruler of the lands in the story, alongside her husband, the King of Hearts.
-She is often confused with the Red Queen from the 1871 sequel, Through the Looking-Glass, although the two are very different.
+She is often confused with the Red Queen from the 1871 sequel, Through the Looking-Glass, although the two are different characters.

 Overview

 Alice observes three playing cards painting white roses red.
 They drop to the ground face down at the approach of the Queen of Hearts, whom Alice has never met.
 When the Queen arrives, along with the King and their ten children, and asks Alice who is lying on the ground (since the backs of all playing cards look alike), Alice tells her that she does not know.
-The Queen then becomes frustrated and commands that her head be severed.
+The Queen then becomes frustrated and commands that her head be chopped off.
 She is deterred by her comparatively moderate husband by being reminded that Alice is only a child.

 Generally, however, as we are told by Carroll: